-The COB partners with the Bowen School of Law to offer concurrent MBA-JD degrees and with UAMS to offer concurrent MBA-PharmD and MBA-MD programs.
-In addition, the COB offers graduate Certificates in Business Analytics, Management, and Business Information Systems.
+The COB partners with the Bowen School of Law to offer a concurrent MBA-JD programs and with UAMS to offer a concurrent MBA-PharmD program.
 A brief description of each of these programs follows.

 The Master of Business Administration (MBA) is for students with liberal arts, scientific, or other professional backgrounds as well as students with prior business studies.
 At the completion of the MBA program, students should be able to demonstrate the following:

 - an understanding of the strategically interrelated functional areas of business;

 - the use of analytical skills, critical thinking skills, and technology to solve contemporary business problems;

 - an understanding of the impact of diversity and global issues in business; and